CSpade/collabproject2/README.md

 #We forgot how to add collaborators so we spent a little bit of time trying to figure out how to commit changes.
 #figuring out the add expense function was also challenging, so we searched it online and figured it out.
 #We do not enjoy collaborative coding as it is challenging to combine code that different people have made.
+#I couldve sworn someone kept on griefing my code